-Subject to prevailing market conditions, the Underwriters intend, but are not obligated, to make a market for the Bonds.
+Subject to prevailing market conditions, the Initial Purchaser intends, but is not obligated, to make a market for the Bonds.
 There is no assurance that a secondary market for the Bonds will develop or if developed will not be disrupted by certain events impacting the market for the Bonds.
 Consequentially, investors may not be able to resell the Bonds should they need or wish to do so for emergency or other purposes.